mattrussi/gitlab-com-runbooks/howto/access-gstg-gprd-hosts.md

+---
-## Accessing the gstg and gprd hosts
+title: Accessing the gstg and gprd hosts
+tags:
+- howto
+---

 As we build out the new gprd and gstg environments you may need to access the hosts.
 If you need ssh access to individual vms you have come to the right